Skip to main content

 References

-3. Systemic Lupus Erythematosus (Lupus): Research and Resources.
+10. Research progress related to systemic lupus erythematosus (lupus).
 National Institute of Arthritis and Musculoskeletal and Skin Diseases.
 Updated October 2022.
-Accessed January 6, 2025. https://www.niams.nih.gov/health-topics/lupus/more-info
+Accessed November 7, 2025. https://www.niams.nih.gov/health-topics/lupus/more-info

 Learn More About NIH Resources for Lupus Research